wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

 ### Pipeline actions

-Next, create a subfolder in your pipeline directory for each discrete **action** defined in pipeline.yml.
+Next, create a subfolder in your pipeline directory for each discrete **action** defined in _pipeline.yml_.
 Many pipelines only require one action, which by convention is called 'do'.
 Alternatively, you might need multiple actions executed independently, e.g., a first action 'analyze' applied to individual samples followed by a second action 'compare' that integrates information from multiple samples.

-By convention, the target script in an action folder is called '**Workflow.sh**' - it is the script that performs the work of the pipeline action.
+By convention, the target script in an action folder is called **Workflow.sh** - it is the script that performs the work of the pipeline action.
-There are no restrictions on exactly how Workflow.sh does its work.
+There are no restrictions on exactly how _Workflow.sh_ does its work.
 You may incorporate other code, make calls to programs, including calls to nested workflow managers such as snakemake, etc.
 One common pattern might be: